QuinIrving/Ubisoft-NEXT-2026-Game/README.md

 ## Architecture

-The provided API for this challenge was limited to drawing colored triangles.
+The provided API for this challenge was limited to drawing coloured triangles.
 I implemented a complete graphics pipeline to bridge the gap:

     Scene Graph: Manages World-Space transformations for the player, platforms, and boids.